 An investment is subject to national security review if the Minister considers that the investment could be injurious to national security and if the Governor in Council (i.e., the federal Cabinet, on the Minister’s recommendation) makes an order for review.
 Notably, even establishments of new businesses and investments which do not involve an acquisition of control of a Canadian business may be subject to national security review.

 “National security” is not defined in the ICA.
 In 2021, the government updated the Guidelines on the National Security Review of Investments first released in 2016 for the national security review process.
-The guidelines state that, in assessing the national security implications of a proposed investment, the nature of the asset or business activities and the parties, including the potential for third party influence, are considered.
+The Guidelines state that, in assessing the national security implications of an investment, the nature of the assets or business activities and the parties involved, including the ultimate controller and potential for third party influence, are considered.
 The Guidelines indicate that the government will subject all investment by SOEs or private investors assessed as being closely tied to or subject to direction from foreign governments to enhanced scrutiny, and set out a non-exhaustive set of factors that are used when assessing national security.
 These include:

 - the potential effects of the investment on Canada’s defence capabilities and interests;